ozgur-git/socialapp/README.md

 # General Info
-This is a basic social networking web project which is presented in the book Learning PHP, MySQL, JavaScript, CSS & HTML5, Third Edition, by O’Reilly originally written in PHP, MySQL and JavaScript/HTML/CSS on. a (L/X)AMP platform.
+It is a Twitter-like basic social networking web project presented in the book Learning PHP, MySQL, JavaScript, CSS & HTML5, Third Edition, by O’Reilly, originally written in vanilla PHP/JavaScript with HTML/CSS on an LAMP platform.
+Users can sign up with their  own usernames and passwords, login, create profiles, upload profile photos, follow
+and unfollow other users, send private messages to friends or public messages.
+All usernames, passwords, public/private and profile messages are stored in MySQL database tables.

-I rewrote the PHP code in Java using Spring MVC framework and deployed in Apache Tomcat.
-Also, AWS RDS and Docker support is added.
-Please find the source code in my Github repository:.ozgur-git/socialapp
+**I rewrote the PHP code in Java using the Spring MVC framework and tested successfully using the localhost Tomcat Server, and then reconfigured deployment with separate Docker containers as the Tomcat Server in one container and the MySQL Server in another container instead of the LAMP platform.
+The application is then deployed successfully to AWS cloud such that the Tomcat container is deployed using ner Service)/EC2 configuration
+AWS ECS (Electronic Container Service) with AWS RDS as the database service.**

 # Technology
 - Java
 - Spring MVC